elastic/elasticsearch-net/new_docs/contents/nest/aggregations/reverse-nested.markdown

 ## Description

-For more info, read the [docs]().
+A special single bucket aggregation that enables aggregating on parent docs from nested documents.
+For more info, read the [docs](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-bucket-reverse-nested-aggregation.html).

 ## Usage

-You can then access the result.Aggregations to get the data, i.e.
+  Not supported in NEST as a typed API yet.